Red Hall Primary

 How Parents / Carers can help at home

-• Encourage your child(ren) to write whenever possible: whether this is birthday cards, thank you letters, text messages!
+• Encourage your child(ren) to write whenever possible: whether this is birthday cards, thank you letters, or text messages!

 • Play games with your child(ren), e.g. you write a sentence and see if your child can improve